How to DJ on a Chromebook in 2026: The Ultimate Guide

 Making the Right Choice for Your Chromebook#

-While Chromebooks may not be the industry standard for DJing, they are far more capable than they once were.
+While Chromebooks are still not the industry standard for DJing, they are far more capable than they once were.
 The choice of software ultimately depends on your goals and workflow for your Chromebook DJ journey.
+Beyond mixing, the right music editing software can elevate your entire production workflow.

 For live, hands-on DJing directly on your Chromebook, Transitions DJ is the most powerful and flexible free option, especially with its SoundCloud integration and potential for MIDI controller support.
 Edjing Mix is a strong alternative if your Chromebook has solid Android app performance.